ayahamza1/MENABITs/index.md

 > **Disclaimer:** All treaty content remains the intellectual property of the original issuing authorities (e.g., *Tractatenblad* for the Egypt–Netherlands BIT (1996)).
 Many BITs were published in two-column bilingual formats that complicate digitization.
 This index required extraction, cleaning, transcription, and formatting to produce a uniform, English-accessible database.

-For inquiries or collaboration opportunities, please contact [ahamza3141@gmail.com](mailto:ahamza3141@gmail.com).
+With inquiries or opportunities for collaboration, please contact [ahamza3141@gmail.com](mailto:ahamza3141@gmail.com).

 ---